 It’s about more than travel

-Typically, what we think of in a scenario like this is the traveler who’s lost his laptop.
+Typically, we think of a scenario like the traveler who loses his laptop.
 Perhaps he left it at the security checkpoint1.
 Or maybe it was stolen out of a hotel room.
 Or possibly something else happened.
 The bottom line is that it’s gone.

-Regardless of the specifics, just about any computer can disappear.
-Certainly, the portable ones can as well as the desktops.
+Regardless of the specifics, just about any computer can disappear — the portable ones as well as desktops.

-The loss of the data on the computer is perhaps the most easily dealt with.
+The loss of data on the computer is perhaps the most easily dealt with.

-One of the other ways that your computer can “disappear” is that it can simply fail catastrophically.
+One of the other ways your computer can “disappear” is that it can simply fail catastrophically.
 The device may physically still be present, but as it’s no longer functional, that doesn’t help.
-Everything that was on it is gone.
-No, not all failures are this disastrous and this one isn’t that likely, but it can still happen – and thus, you must be prepared.
+Everything on it is gone.
+No, not all failures are this disastrous and this one isn’t even likely, but it can still happen — and thus, you must be prepared.

 That’s what backups are for.